wikimedia/wikimedia-discovery-prince/tab_documentation/breakdown.md

 Outages and inaccuracies
 ------

+* From 7 December (marked "A") the sampling changed to exclude a broader range of browsers, resulting in alterations to things like clickthrough rate and dwell time.
+We expect this to resolve itself on 4 January when a new schema version is launched.

-None so far, but it's worth noting that (as with all data based on JavaScript logging) the code that gathers this information requires a certain amount of browser capabilities to function.
+Broadly-speaking, it's worth noting that (as with all data based on JavaScript logging) the code that gathers this information requires a certain amount of browser capabilities to function.
 It's probably not going to work on 10 year old Nokia brick phones, and so the data will be biased against users using those kinds of devices.

 Questions, bug reports, and feature suggestions
 ------